 Situated at the northern end of the Rajasthan, Shekhawati once remained the stronghold of Rajput ruler Rao Sheka.
-One of the best cities to visit in Rajasthan, the tourism in Shekhawati revolves around magnificent 18th century aristocratic homes (havelis) and mansions from the era gone by.
+One of the best cities to visit in Rajasthan, the tourism in Shekhawati revolves around magnificent 18th-century aristocratic homes (havelis) and mansions from the era gone by.
 The city is seventh heaven for art and architecture enthusiasts.
 No wonder Shekhawati is a tourist’s paradise as it offers a glimpse into the lifestyle of rich and famous Rajput rulers that ruled the lands of Rajasthan.
-Apart from the havelis, Shekhawati also attracts tourists for its forts, baoris and temples.
+Apart from the havelis, Shekhawati also attracts tourists for its forts, baoris, and temples.

 It is easily one of the finest Baolis in Shekhawati and a popular tourist attraction.
 The majestic Laxmangarh Fort overlooks the city of Laxmangarh from its vantage.
-Built on the scattered colossal rocks, the fort is one the best specimens of fort architecture in the entire world.
+Built on the scattered colossal rocks, the fort is one of the best specimens of fort architecture in the entire world.

 Khetri Mahal located in the Jhunjhunu near Shekhawati is nicknamed ‘Wind Palace of Jhunjhunu’ even when there are no doors and windows!
 Fatehpur Fort, which was built in 1516, is another famous sightseeing destination in Shekhawati.

 Besides havelis and forts, some venerated temples are also present in Shekhawati.
 The 400-year old Rani Sati Mandir is a magnificent shrine dedicated to feminine bravery and grit.

-Apart from the haveli and temples, tourists can also take leisurely walk at Churu which is home of the some of the beautiful aristocratic homes and other architectural delights.
+Apart from the haveli and temples, tourists can also take a leisurely walk at Churu which is home to some of the beautiful aristocratic homes and other architectural delights.

 The Best time to visit Shekhawati is from October to March.
 Tourist visiting during this season can fully enjoy the visit to the historic Shekhawati region.